Prepare for the rules that will apply to buying and selling timber and timber products from 1 January 2021.

 - check business records

-The government is working with non-EU and EEA countries to make sure FLEGT licences are still recognised in the UK if there’s no deal.
+The government is working with non-EU and EEA countries to make sure FLEGT licences are still recognised in the UK from 1 January 2021.

 The UK will still recognise monitoring organisations based in the UK.
 These are independent bodies which carry out due diligence on timber.
 They’ll still support UK timber standards.

-The UK will not automatically recognise EU or EEA monitoring organisations if there’s no deal.
+The UK will not automatically recognise EU or EEA monitoring organisations from 1 January 2021.

-The EU has indicated it will no longer recognise monitoring organisations based in the UK if there’s no deal.
+The EU has indicated it will no longer recognise monitoring organisations based in the UK from 1 January 2021.